Masteraya/Product-preview-card-component---frontendmentor/README.md

-#Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Product preview card component solution

 This is a solution to the Product preview card component challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-Product preview card component from frontendmentor

 First attempt at a frontendmentor project
 Additionally getting familiar with uploading code to Github